dimassetio/Laravel-Starter-Kit/readme.md

 - Assign **Member** user to `member` role
 - Add 4 Permissions: `manage_users`, `manage_options`, `manage_backups`, and `manage_role_permissions`
 - Assign 4 mentioned permission above to `admin` role

-## How to use?
-1. Download zip file and Extract to your localhost document directory
-- Or cd into laravel project root and clone the repo
-- (within your favorited terminal) install dependencies with command: `composer install`
-- *wait until it done*
-- don't forget to set permission to storage folder: `sudo chmod 777 -R storage/`
-- run your installed application with: `php artisan serve`
-- open `http://localhost:8000/` from your browser to access the application

 ## Custom Services